emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

 * Example:
     * Enroll in a multi-year graduate program.
     * Relocate permanently to another country.
-    * Quit your job to pursue content creation full time.
+    * Quit job to pursue content creation full time.
     * Launch a startup or major consulting business.
 Why: Big Bets have the highest potential payoff, but also the highest risk if the chosen future doesn’t materialize.

 **6) Signals, metrics, and triggers (leading → action): What signs should I watch for, how will I measure progress, and what will tell me to scale or pivot?**
 <img width="764" height="274" alt="Screen Shot 2025-08-05 at 2 10 23 PM" src="https://github.com/user-attachments/assets/4c6023bb-830c-47f5-8ce7-840a45b365ab" />
 Signals: _What to watch for_
-These are early signs (weak or strong) that indicate a shift is happening in the environment, market, or your personal circumstances.
+These are early signs (weak or strong) that indicate a shift is happening in the environment, market, or personal circumstances.
 * Purpose: Help you see change before it becomes obvious so you can prepare.
 * Examples:
-    * Job postings in your target role/industry spike or shrink.
+    * Job postings in the target role/industry spike or shrink.
-    * A country you’re considering moving to changes visa policies.
+    * A country you’re considering moving to changes its visa policies.
     * Content you post starts gaining organic traction (comments, shares, follows).
-    * Tuition for your desired program increases or scholarships become available.
+    * Tuition for the desired program increases or scholarships become available.

 Metrics: _How you measure progress_
-Specific, quantifiable numbers you track to know if you’re moving toward your goal.
+Specific, quantifiable numbers you track to know if you’re moving toward a goal.
-* Purpose: Keep your progress visible and reduce emotional bias in decision-making.
+* Purpose: Keep progress visible and reduce emotional bias in decision-making.
 * Examples:
     * Portfolio views, LinkedIn profile visits, or recruiter outreach count.
     * Monthly savings rate toward relocation or tuition.